 I’m Fiona Broome.
 Here’s more about my work and interests…

-As an author, I write about many topics, including ghost hunting and haunted places.
+As an author, I write about many topics, including one of my favorites, ghost hunting and haunted places.

 If you want to know about ghosts, ghost hunting, or haunted places, I probably have answers.